-- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - understand the importance of the role the designated safeguarding lead has in providing information and support to children social care in order to safeguard and promote the welfare of children; - understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes; - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers; - understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners; - understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online; - obtain access to resources and attend any relevant or refresher training courses; and, - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.
+- take lead responsibility for safeguarding and online safety, which includes overseeing and acting on: filtering and monitoring reports, safeguarding concerns and checks to filtering and monitoring systems; - understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - understand the importance of the role the designated safeguarding lead has in providing information and support to children social care in order to safeguard and promote the welfare of children; - understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health and wellbeing, and what is needed in responding to this in promoting educational outcomes: - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers; - understand the importance of information sharing, both within the school and college, and with the safeguarding partners, other agencies, organisations and practitioners; - understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and

+- radicalisation and are confident they have the capability to support children with SEND to stay safe online; - obtain access to resources and attend any relevant or refresher training courses; and. - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.